 THINGS WE CAN DO

 Talk about sex with your family members and loved ones.
-I know we would like everyone to just abstain from sex until marriage but in a sexualized world although this is the reality that we would love to see it is not plus the fact that some are being affected within marriage.
-Teens are having unprotected sex at a much younger age and not understand the gravity of what such a decision could have on their life.
+I know we would like everyone to just abstain from sex until marriage this isn't the reality we live in.
+Teens are having unprotected sex at a much younger age and not understanding the gravity of what such a decision could have on their life.
 Let’s talk about it.
 It shouldn’t be a talk that we shy away from as parents, guardians, etc.

 I believe that it’s the responsibility of everyone to push HIV/Aids education.
 This disease is a lot closer to home than you think.